terraform-ibm-modules/documentation/docs/contribute-module.md

 ## Before you begin

 - If you're running Microsoft Windows, set up Windows Subsystem for Linux [WSL](https://ubuntu.com/wsl) and run commands within WSL.
 - Make sure that you have a current version of Python 3 and pip.
+  - To check your installed version, run `python --version`.
 - Make sure that you have a recent stable version of [Go](https://go.dev/doc/install) installed and available in your PATH environment variable.

 ## Request a repo